Does Blow Drying Damage Hair? - 7 Professional Tips on How to Dry Hair Without Damaging It

 Prevents scalp irritation: Damp hair can create a humid environment on your scalp, leading to itchiness or fungal growth.

 Reduces breakage: Wet or damp hair is more fragile and prone to snapping.
-Fully drying locks in strength.
+Fully drying locks in strength and also helps protect the hair cuticles from prolonged moisture exposure.

 Creates a polished look: Fully dry hair holds styles better and looks healthier and shinier.